two-n/cirque/README.md

 The tools in this package amount to a method for going between precise forms such as geographic areas, and corresponding value-sized bubbles, while maintaining constancy.

-## Approach
+## Shape morphing alternatives

-- Avoids any available [more sophisticated](http://spencermortensen.com/articles/bezier-circle/) circle approximation methods in favor of brute force sampling, and splits path commands when necessary to maintain a balance between a) mapping path commands uniformly and b) aligning per distance unit.
+- [SVG.js path morphing plugin](https://github.com/svgdotjs/svg.pathmorphing.js): simple and well done.
+Has some of the same approach and associated limitations
+- [SVG Morpheus](http://alexk111.github.io/SVG-Morpheus/): works well and supports arbitrary SVG 👍
+- [MorphSVG](https://greensock.com/morphSVG): proprietary but seems quite customizable and the demos are awesome

 ## Discussion and contribution

-Open an [issue](https://github.com/two-n/cirque/issues/new) or [pull request](https://github.com/two-n/cirque/compare) with either high-level use cases or practical support tickets, or contact us on [Twitter](twitter.com/2nfo).
-We do intend for this package to stay within its stated mission, but advice, critique, and experiences are welcome.
+Open an [issue](https://github.com/two-n/cirque/issues/new) or [pull request](https://github.com/two-n/cirque/compare) with either high-level use cases or practical support tickets, or contact us on [twitter](https://twitter.com/2nfo).
+We intend to keep this package focused on its stated mission, but advice, critique, and experiences are very welcome.